JessieTabilisma/Webtek/README.md

-# Webtek it is a project for web development wherein it enhances our ability software development.
+# Webtek it is a project for web development wherein it enhances our ability in software development.